-Not sure which type you are?
 Our BePure Food Pyramids explain what each macronutrient type is, how to tell which category you belong in and how to structure your diet if you are a protein, a carb or a mixed type.

 Figuring out what you need in each meal can seem daunting.
 It’s a good idea to first look at your meal before you begin eating to see what your plate is constructed of.
 Is there a good source of quality protein, or are there more carbs and fruits?
 Do you have a healthy fat such as avocado, olive oil or nuts?
 Once you are aware of what exactly is on your plate, you’re better able to assess after you’ve eaten the meal if it served you well.

-As mentioned in this week’s challenge, keeping a journal or taking note of your symptoms after each meal is a great way of taking notice of your body's biofeedback.
+Keeping a journal or taking note of your symptoms after each meal is a great way of taking notice of your body's biofeedback.